 Breaking down total compensation at startups: the Woola example

 At Woola, we pay our employees a fair salary.
-We want to make sure our people feel valued and safe from economic changes.
+We want to make sure our people feel valued and protected from economic changes.

-Now, ‘fair’ is a subjective word, so we do take an individual approach with each person, looking at their background, skill set, responsibility, and so on.
+Now, ‘fair’ is a subjective term, so we take an individual approach with each person, considering their background, skill set, responsibilities, and so on.
 We’re very happy to be considered TOP 16th in terms of salaries in the production industry in Estonia.

-Once a year, we carry out a thorough salary review, focusing mainly on changes in each country's economy: things like inflation rate, consumer price index, and tax changes.
+Once a year, we conduct a thorough salary review, focusing primarily on changes in each country's economy, including factors such as the inflation rate, consumer price index, and tax changes.
 We also consider any changes in the employee’s role that require salary adjustments.

 2. Performance-based bonuses (in our case, “Semester awards”)

 In addition to a monthly salary, we’ve introduced performance-based “awards” at Woola.
-As a company, we’re on a very ambitious mission and, therefore, have to work hard to reach our goals.
+As a company, we’re on a very ambitious mission, and therefore, we have to work hard to reach our goals.
 We understand that we’re asking a lot from our team and want to reward them for going the extra mile.

 Every six months (a time period we call “semester” at Woola), each person sets motivating yet challenging goals for themselves.
 At the end of each semester, we gather for what is known as a Strategy Gaala event where we review our goals.
 This is also where we grant monetary awards for every achieved goal.
 It keeps us motivated and gives all of us a little extra to work toward.